 Giant Hogweed – legally speaking

 Giant Hogweed is governed by The Wildlife and Countryside Act of 1981 (1985 Wildlife Order in Northern Ireland), stating that it is an offence to introduce this invasive species to the wild.
-Basically, if you are transferring soil from one site to another, and that soil contains hogweed or hogweed seeds, you are in contravention of the Act.
+Basically, if you are transferring soil from one site to another, and that soil contains hogweed seeds, you are in contravention of the Act.

-Any soil or plants that contain hogweed must be removed and taken to a licensed landfill site for disposal.
+Any soil or that contain hogweed seeds must be removed and taken to a licensed landfill site for disposal.
 Relevant Waste Transfer documentation must be completed under the Environmental Protection Act 1981 (Duty of Care Regulations 1991).

 If you are in any doubt as to where you stand legally, please don’t hesitate to get in touch with Japanese Knotweed Management.
 We will be only too happy to advise.